netjson/netjson/README.rst

 A ``Network Device Configuration`` object must have a member with the name ``type`` and value ``DeviceConfiguration``.

-The object should be composed of the following members:
+The object should be composed of the following **optional** members:

 * ``general``
 * ``hardware``